jch/xwgu-site/index.md

 title: About
 ---

-# About
+# About Wendy

+(how to add photo here??)

+Acting Assistant Professor (starting June 2017) Mechanical Engineering
+Stanford University

+Previous positions:
+Postdoc with [Paul Alivisatos](http://www.cchem.berkeley.edu/pagrp/) at UC Berkeley, 2015-present MS/PhD studies in Chemical Engineering, with a minor in Materials Science, at Caltech with [Julia Greer](http://www.jrgreer.caltech.edu/home.php), 2010-2014

-I am a postdoctoral scholar in the Chemistry
+I am a postdoctoral scholar in the [Alivisatos group](http://www.cchem.berkeley.edu/pagrp/) in the Chemistry Department at UC Berkeley, where I am studying the

+I will be starting as an assistant professor in the Mechanical Engineering department at Stanford University beginning in June 2017.
+Check out my [future research plans]. (link to research group page)

 I am a graduate student in the [Greer research group](http://www.jrgreer.caltech.edu/home.php) at the California Institute of Technology.
 I expect to receive my PhD in Chemical Engineering, with a minor in Materials Science, by the end of 2014.

 I fabricate and mechanically test nanostructures in order to study the fundamentals of fracture and deformation in materials with nanoscale resolution.